svix/svix-webhooks/rust/README.md

 By default reqwest uses rust-native-tls, which will use the operating system TLS framework if available, meaning Windows and macOS.
 On Linux, it will use OpenSSL 1.1.

-[rustls-tls](https://github.com/rustls/rustls) can also be choosen, eg.:
+[rustls-tls](https://github.com/rustls/rustls) can also be chosen, eg.:
 ```
 svix = { version = "N", features = ["rustls-tls"], default-features = false  }
 ```